taoshen99/MUBDsyn/README.md

 ### Generate potential decoy set

-`mk_config.py` writes out the configuration for MUBD3.0 virtual decoy generation.
+`mk_config.py` writes out the configuration for MUBD 3.0 virtual decoy generation.
 In order to automatically set up the configuration for each ligand and proceed to the next ligand, we provide `gen_decoys.sh`.
 Please replace the `</path/to/REINVENT>` and `</path/to/MUBD3.0>` in the scripts with user-defined directories.
 ```bash
 $ mkdir output
 $ chmod +x ./gen_decoys.sh